 From 1957 to 1980 he was the secretary and also the life and soul of the Villa San Giovanni painting prize, which in its various editions saw some of the greatest Italian artists and critics of the second half of the twentieth century.

 In 2016 SpazioA presented a solo show on the occasion of the tenth anniversary of the artist’s passing, accompanied by a catalogue with a critical text by Davide Ferri, the exhibition’s curator.
-Alleruzzo’s work has been recently presented (2020) in the solo show Santi Alleruzzo – Mediterranean light at Gallery Side 2, Tokyo, Japan.
+Alleruzzo’s work has been presented in two solo show at Gallery Side 2, Tokyo, Japan, Santi Alleruzzo (2022) and Santi Alleruzzo – Mediterranean light (2020).

 text by Fuyumi Namioka; edited by Cawaii Factory; 83 p.; graphic design IT IS DESIGN. (cm 18 x 24.5)